canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 Especially on the internet, OSS has long been a cornerstone of server software.
 OSS web server software such as Apache and Nginx run more than 65% of the active sites on the internet according to [Netcraft February 2017 Web Server Survey](https://news.netcraft.com/archives/2017/02/27/february-2017-web-server-survey.html).
 The OSS database server MySQL and MariaDB is widely popular, and the OSS-licensed TomCat software captures a majority of the Java application servers market. ([source](https://blog.jelastic.com/2016/04/14/software-stacks-market-share-first-quarter-of-2016/))

 Public sector organizations deploy OSS for servers as readily as private sector organizations.
-For example, the primary Government of Canada website at [Canada.ca](https://www.canada.ca) runs on the open source Apache web server.
+For example, the primary Government of Canada (GC) website at [Canada.ca](https://www.canada.ca) runs on the open source Apache web server.
 The National Research Council (NRC) uses Apache, MySQL, and the OpenLDAP authentication tool for electronic publications.
 In fact, overall, server-side software remains the primary use of OSS within public sector organizations. (more recent examples..)

 #### Desktop Productivity Software

 Compared to server-side OSS use, institutional and business use of open source desktop software is a relatively new occurrence.
-However, a 2008 research paper [The Migration of Public Administrations Towards Open Source Desktop Software](https://www.igi-global.com/chapter/migration-public-administrations-towards-open/10088) shows that this area of open source software has seen increased interest in recent years, especially in the public sector.
+However, a 2008 research paper [The Migration of Public Administrations Towards Open Source Desktop Software](https://www.igi-global.com/chapter/migration-public-administrations-towards-open/10088) shows that this area of OSS has seen increased interest in recent years, especially in the public sector.
 For example, public administrators in the City of Paris decided to migrate 17,000 desktop computers with Microsoft Office and Microsoft Internet Explorer over to using OpenOffice.org and Mozilla Firefox.
 According to an [article published on the European Union's Interoperability Solutions for Public Administrations website](https://joinup.ec.europa.eu/news/french-gendarmerie-open-sou), the French Gendarmerie Nationale (national police) began by using OpenOffice on all its 90,000 PCs.
 In 2006 it installed web browser Mozilla Firefox and email client Mozilla Thunderbird on all PCs, followed by other OSS desktop tools, including image manipulation software Gimp and multimedia application VLC.
 In 2008 it implemented Ubuntu Linux on the first 5000 desktops and now have 72,000 Ubuntu Linux workstations.
 Although LibreOffice and Firefox are amongst the most common OSS desktop productivity applications, a broad range of applications are available.

 #### Specialty Software